What Does it Take to Be an Audio or Video Equipment Technician?

-How to Become an Audio or Video Equipment Technician
+How do I Become an Audio or Video Equipment Technician?

-What education is needed to be an Audio or Video Equipment Technician?
+What education or degrees do I need to become an Audio or Video Equipment Technician?

-What work experience do I need to become an Audio or Video Equipment Technician?
+How Long Does it Take to Become an Audio or Video Equipment Technician?

-Those interested in being an Audio or Video Equipment Technician may also be interested in:
+Those thinking about becoming an Audio or Video Equipment Technician might also be interested in the following careers:

 Image Credit: Joalpe via Creative Commons Attribution-Share Alike 4.0 International